-In 2018, I learned how to delegate the hard way.
+In 2018, I learned how to start delegating the hard way.
 I made expensive mistakes (because you can’t be an expert at everything).
 And I wasn’t using my team and business resources effectively or efficiently.
 (So essentially throwing money in the garbage.)
 I was the only one who could do the job right.
 Does this sound familiar?

 Without a doubt, delegation is something that nearly all new business owners struggle with.
 However, it is also a practice that, once learnt, will provide significant benefits to not only your business, but also to your personal life!

 We created a Digital Delegation Worksheet to help you with this activity, and you can download it for FREE from our online boutique.

 Creating a Task List

 The first step in learning the art of delegation is awareness.
 It requires documenting and analysing the tasks that you already perform on a regular basis.
 Task monitoring can be tedious, but it’s a worthwhile practice!
 If you don’t know what needs to be done, how can you delegate it?